 What happens in clubs?
 Will my friends be there?

-Most clubs welcome anybody in kindergarten through one year past high school and interested in any project area.
+Anyone in kindergarten through one year past high school can join a 4-H club.
 Youngsters in kindergarten through second grade join as Cloverbuds.
 Clubs may meet after school, in the evening or on the weekend.
-There are community clubs and local clubs for residents of one housing complex.
-There are clubs in nearly every Wisconsin county and also in Indian nations.
 You may meet people you already know or a whole new set of friends.

 Who manages clubs?
 Can I be a club leader?